krabf/krabf-v6/content/blog/blogging-journey-2023.md

 image = "/media/blogging-journey-2023.jpg"
 +++

 > *Happy New Year!
 Although 2023 felt like an eternity, here's hoping that 2024 brings you joy, success, and endless possibilities.
-Let's welcome the new beginnings with optimism and hope.
 I'm grateful to have checked off a few of my personal goals this past year.
-Let's embrace the new beginnings with optimism and hope.*
+Let's welcome the new beginnings with optimism and hope.*

 Given the current [enshittification in quality of social media platforms](https://kottke.org/23/01/the-enshittification-lifecycle-of-online-platforms), many are reviving personal blogs.
 This is a nostalgic attempt to regain control over content and platforms.
 2023 truly became the [year of personal websites](https://matthiasott.com/notes/the-year-of-the-personal-website), marked by an influx in new [webrings and blogrolls](https://krabf.com/webrings-and-blogrolls/).
 These brought back the essence of authentic connection, content ownership, and helped rebuild genuine online communities.